 As I considered the paradigm, I wondered if we all agree on what is “health”.
 I would suggest health is both a goal and a process of one’s living successfully within his own internal and external environment.
 This requires autonomy, freedom and love.
 This statement ventures into greater societal issues such as loneliness, alienation, hunger, poverty, etc, which I will leave to others to address.
 I will try to focus only on mainstream health functions as they exist today.
 The goals I will advocate are greater patient autonomy, involvement, education and revitalizing the patient physician relationship.
 We need access and universal health care for all.

-As we discuss health we must discuss disease and consider the role of physicians in disease.
-Most physicians know the 500 year old French expression restated again about 150 years ago:
+we must discuss disease and consider the role of physicians in disease.
+Most physicians know the 500 year old French expression

 To cure sometimes